krogenth/G2Data/README.txt

 	lvlup.txt
 	pcinit.txt

-Woog's data files included:
+Woog's data files included(modified):
 	enemycompare.txt
 	eskills.txt
-	items.txt
-	nme list.txt

 What's next:

-I would like to add in the enemies and items to this program as well, to make everything as easy as humanly possible for any and everyone to edit this game.
-If anyone has any other ideas, please let me know, but I believe those 2 things are enough for most modders for this game.
+I would like to add in the enemies and map data to this program as well, to make everything as easy as humanly possible for any and everyone to edit this game.
+If anyone has any other ideas, please let me know.

+After all data can be properly parsed, the next goal is to create a GUI version for even easier modding.

 Other information: